OussamaOub/animated-siderbar-template/README.md

 # Next.js Animated Sidebar Template

 This is a template for creating an animated sidebar component in Next.js.
-Easily integrate this customizable sidebar into your Next.js projects to enhance navigation and user experience.

 ## Features